-- Press the Menu Select button directly below Optn.

-- 2 Perform one of the following actions:

-- or

-to Save as Waypt and press the

-Menu Select button directly below Sel.

-- or to Save as Home and press the Menu Select button directly below Sel and proceed to 5.
+- 1 Press the Menu Select button directly below Optn. - 2 Perform one of the following actions: - or vo Save as Waypt and press the Menu Select button directly below Sel. - or to Save as Home and press the Menu Select button directly below Sel and proceed to step 5. - or to Save as Dest. and press the Menu Select button directly below Sel and proceed to step 5.

-- or